Interstate 196: Holland to Grand Rapids

 In Wyoming, the freeway runs along the river, passing Millennium Park on the opposite banks in Walker and Hopewell Indian Mounds Park on the near banks.
 To the south of the freeway, the business spur for Wyoming and Grand Rapids departs to follow Chicago Drive near an industrial area.
 After the interchange for Market Avenue, I-196 crosses the Grand River and enters the city of Grand Rapids.
 The freeway meanders northward past the transmission antennas for radio stations WJRW and WYHA and around the west side of the John Ball Zoological Garden.
 The trunkline has an interchange with M-45 (Lake Michigan Drive) on the north side of the zoo before I-196 runs downhill turning eastward.

 At the bottom of the hill, I-196 enters the urban core of Grand Rapids.
 The freeway runs eastward through residential neighborhoods on the city's west side as it approaches the interchange with US 131.
 This complex structure is adjacent to the Grand River north of the Gerald R. Ford Presidential Museum.
 The carriageways for I-196 run through the interchange on different levels, with the eastbound traffic carried down near river level and the westbound lanes above the crisscrossing carriageways of US 131's freeway.
 I-196 crosses the river on the opposite side of the interchange and both directions return to the same level.
 The freeway picks up an additional lane at this point as the median is replaced by a concrete barrier.

-As the freeway runs eastward, it passes the area of Grand Rapids known as the "Medical Mile", a district anchored by the Van Andel Institute, Helen DeVos Children's Hospital, a campus of the Michigan State University College of Human Medicine and the Butterworth Hospital campus of Spectrum Health.
+As the freeway runs eastward, it passes the area of Grand Rapids known as the "Medical Mile", a district anchored by the Van Andel Institute, Helen DeVos Children's Hospital, a campus of the Michigan State University College of Human Medicine and the Butterworth Hospital campus of Corewell Health.
 The Ford Freeway jogs slightly to the northeast as it crosses a line of the Grand Rapids Eastern Railroad between College and Eastern avenues.
 It then passes to the south of the office buildings that house the Kent County Health Department, the Sheriff's Department and the animal shelter.
 A little over a mile and a quarter (2.0 km) east of those offices, I-196 meets its parent highway, I-96 on the east side of the city.
 This interchange marks the eastern terminus of the Ford Freeway and I-196.